An Overview of Complera (Rilpivirine/Tenofovir/Emtricitabine)

 Brand Name: Complera

 Complera can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood) and liver problems.
+These include a buildup of lactic acid in the blood (lactic acidosis), severe skin reactions or rash, and liver problems.

 Stop taking Complera and contact your health care provider right away if you get a rash with any of the following symptoms: